egankho/DE_Test/README.md

 | `geographical_location_oid` | bigint| A unique bigint identifier for the geographical location |
 | `item_rank` | int | `item_rank = 1` corresponds to the most popular item detected in `geographical_location` |
 | `item_name` | varchar(5000) | Item name |

-## Assumptions Made
-1. The input in Dataset A has well-defined `item_names`.
-For example, if Item A is detected, it will always be named "Item A" and not "A" or "ItemA" or "Item 1".
-1. Counting each `detection_oid` only once entails that if there are multiple rows with the same `detection_oid`, the row with the smaller `timestamp_detected` will be considered.
-If an older timestamp is read, it will be disregarded.
-If a smaller timestamp is read, then the previously read item has its count reduced and the timestamp is noted.